core-wg/transport-indication/draft-ietf-core-transport-indication.md

   \[ It is left for review by SVCB experts whether these are a separate parameter space or we should just take ALPNs for them, like eg. h2c does. \]

-* `edhoc`: This is a new parameter defined in this document, and describes that EDHOC can be used with the server, and which credentials can authenticate the server.
+* `edhoc-cred`: This is a new parameter defined in this document, and describes that EDHOC can be used with the server, and which credentials can authenticate the server.

   The `edhoc-cred` parameter's value is a CBOR sequence of COSE Header maps as defined in {{!RFC9052}}.
   If the parameter is present, it indicates that EDHOC {{!RFC9528}} can be used on the transport,